khang110/khang110.github.io/content/authors/admin/_index.md

 Welcome to my space! :wave:

-I am a data scientist with a passion for creating innovative solutions to complex problems.
+I am a researcher with a passion for creating innovative solutions to complex problems.
 I completed my B.Tech in Computer Science and Engineering _(with a minor in Economics)_ from [Shiv Nadar University](https://snu.edu.in/) in 2022.

 Currently, I am working as a Manager at [American Express](https://www.americanexpress.com/), leading a cross-functional team of analysts.
 I leverage data to develop innovative strategies for global operations.
 My experience spans designing predictive models, optimizing processes, and implementing data-driven solutions that enhance efficiency.